data-preservation-programs/singularity/docs/en/cli-reference/datasource/add/hidrive.md

       and these uploads do not fully utilize your bandwidth, then increasing this may help to speed up the transfers.

-   --hidrive-token
-      OAuth Access Token as a JSON blob.

-   --hidrive-disable-fetching-member-count
-      Do not fetch number of objects in directories unless it is absolutely necessary.

-      Requests may be faster if the number of objects in subdirectories is not fetched.

    --hidrive-upload-cutoff
       Cutoff/Threshold for chunked uploads.